nestauk/dsp_waifinder/etl/README.md

 You can also use `npm run annotateData`, which will only work if you have the required Nesta credentials.

+You can run the process using the package.json script:

+`npm run annotateData`

 ### Entity Data Quality